 I have a deep respect for words, for what they can bring about.
 I love working with them and with people who want to convey what they care about and wish to accomplish in the world.

 As a wordsmith, I have seen how written words can create confusion, resentment, even serious mischief if they are used without care.
 As a dispute resolver, I know well that words—careless or deliberate—can escalate a conflict or lower the temperature and allow people to work out their differences.
+As a writer, I also know that words can invite, engage, and touch others.

 Words are imperfect tools, but they’re critically important and worth the investment of time and effort.
 On both a paid and a volunteer basis, I support people and organizations who want to put words to their best and highest use.